welcome to v.

 Use the latest QuickTime and browser that you can.

-If you have had a lot of applications opened and closed, you
+If you have had a lot of applications opened and closed, you should reboot

 your computer before viewing to clear any residual TSRs in memory